 Annual BC Library Conference

 The BC Library Conference is a great opportunity to volunteer, and in return attend conference sessions for free.
 This is a chance to meet new people, catch up with old friends, and to hear about those issues and trends that are shaping the thinking and actions throughout the library sector.
 If you are interested in volunteering, we are excited to hear from you!
-Each year conference volunteer opportunities are announced sometime in early-mid February, on the BCLA Community Forums (formerly ListServs).
+Each year conference volunteer opportunities are announced sometime in late January, on Branches: BCLA’s Online Forum.

 BCLA Perspectives is an online, open access publication that communicates and discusses BCLA activities and news, library-related issues, and topics of interest to information professionals.
 The newsletter is read by BCLA members as well as non-members.
 As an extension of the BC Library Association’s mission and vision, Perspectives engages, connects, inspires, and informs its community.

 To see what the editors are seeking for the upcoming issue, please visit BCLA Perspective Upcoming Issue

 For questions, comments, or article pitches, please contact [email protected].

 BCLA members can find opportunities to explore their interests through the Association’s Sections, Committees, and Interest Groups (SCIGs).
 SCIGs represent some of the most current thinking and debate on overarching library issues.
 BCLA encourages member participation in SCIGs to compliment experiences in the work environment, provide perspectives and opinions on diverse subjects, and add to the diversity and strength of the Association.

 To find out how you can get involved, connect directly with the SCIGS that interest you!
 You will find current contact information on each of the SCIG sub-sites listed in the left-hand menu here BCLA Member Groups